Sh1v4nk/Google-Clone/README.md

 > "Alone we can do so little; together we can do so much." - Helen Keller

+### Disclaimer

+This project is solely for educational purposes and is not intended to replicate Google's functionality or design for commercial purposes.
+Google's logo and design are registered trademarks of Google LLC.

 ---

-**Disclaimer:** This project is solely for educational purposes and is not intended to replicate Google's functionality or design for commercial purposes.
-Google's logo and design are registered trademarks of Google LLC.

 Thank you for visiting my Google-clone repository.
 If you have any suggestions or feedback, feel free to reach out to me.